"I always sort of wanted to do films. Not so much a movie-movie as a film-painting... It was really the mood I was

 Lynch hates compromising his visions and methods and has therefore moved away from the Hollywood studio system in order to

 gain complete control, with uneven, indulgent results.
-He now uses digital cameras and has also created a web site for his
+He now creates many shorts, converting his very random ideas and visions

 Much less bizarre than disturbing, this dark 80s hit is a mysteriously fascinating and dark blend of film noir and satire.
 The